 Micro-dosing is both an art and an unstudied science.
 Its the best way I’ve found to manage pain in the long term and stay clearheaded, but figuring out your perfect micro-dose takes patience and experimentation.

-Instead of eating a whole edible or even half, try eating small pieces and taking time in between (about 15 minutes).
+Instead of eating a whole edible or even half, try eating small pieces and taking time in between (about 30 minutes to an hour).
 Once you start feeling the effects, stop eating infused foods until the effects begin to taper off.
 Then eat another small piece to sustain your dose.
-You can also put small amounts of cannabis coconut oil, tincture or butter into your meals.
+You can also put small amounts of cannabis coconut oil, tincture or butter into your meals or beverages.

-I love making low-dose edibles so I can eat enough weed food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.
+I love making low-dose edibles so I can eat enough infused food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.

 This great article about micro-dosing from Green Flower included some opinions from doctors: